dinhphuc/dinhphuc/README.md

 ------------
 ⚡ Quote:
-**When it's pouring rain and you're bowling along through the wet, there's satisfaction in knowing you're out there and the others aren't.**
+**When will you realize, the more you take, the less you have.**

-Peter Snell
+Master Oogway